Kids today just don’t get it… the 80’s felt like a completely different world.

 I know you can get everything online nowadays, but in the 80’s the Market was the place to go for food and other stuff, -from all over the world.
-None tested to local standards, but that’s what made it affordable.
+None tested to local standards mind you, but that’s what made it affordable.
 Markets were a weekly activity for most families and it was where we always bought fruit and veg.
 It was the reason we all had Velcro wallets and wore bum-bags/fanny packs; to keep our money safe when literally stuck in the crowd.
 The Stall keepers were vibrant and passionate, and cared -even if only trying to “flog” you something.
 Whereas nowadays, many Sales Assistants get paid a wage and really couldn’t care less about what they sold (I too was once a Sales Assistant, and speak with some authority on the matter).

 Related: The Art of becoming a Cynic…

 Renting a video was one of the best things to do in the 1980s and 90s.
 It was wonderful.
 We would walk around the Video store, musing over some random VHS tape we knew nothing about, just because we liked the photo on the cover, or we liked the Star.
 Most rentals were just potluck (without internet reviews).
 Sometimes, we’d pay 3.99 for the latest big-budget movie.
 But either way, 3 things were guaranteed: 1.
 Somebody would have to work the video tracker to reduce flickering 2.
 We’d have to endure the sound of the tape being stretched in the machine, and 3.
 We’d have to rewind the tape or risk being fined.

 I know every generation wears hand-me-downs, but when the decade before your birth was the 1970s, hand-me-downs take on a whole new meaning.
 I wore 70’s Flares most of my Primary School days, and it wasn’t fun, or cool.